 Once you’ve made a list of your stressors, you can identify what things can be changed and what things cannot.
-For example, poor eating can be improved.
+For example, you can improve poor eating.
 But having a husband that works night shifts may not be able to be changed.
-Sometimes it is enlightening to see how many stressors we have going on around us, and hopeful to see that there are easy changes that can be made to help our mood.
+Sometimes it is enlightening to see how many stressors we have going on around us, and hopeful because there are easy changes that you can make to help our mood.
 For example, even though you may love watching late-night TV, it may not be the best choice if you wake up cranky and tired every morning.

 Step 4.
 Identify at least two new habits you can add to your life for self-care.

 Once you’ve identified these habits, then schedule them into your daily life.
 If you know you love running, find a time that you can make sure this happens.
 If you know warm baths allow you to relax, then figure out the best way to fit this into your schedule.
 Often there is time for self-care, we don’t prioritize it, and that has to stop.
 Self-care has to be a priority when dealing with explosive emotions.

 Step 5.
 Develop a plan to figure what triggers your mom rage.

 Often it is the same patterns happening over and over that cause our emotions to build and build.
 But if we do not have a plan to react differently, we often continue in the same patterns.
 So write down at least three scenarios where you find yourself becoming triggered.
 Then write down a way to respond that is more effective and not rageful.
 Often, just doing anything differently can break a bad pattern with children.